- DScPT, Oakland University

 - APTA Sections: Orthopedics and Sports

-Bryan has received the Professional Recognition, Manual Therapy and Research Excellence awards from the Oakland University Physical Therapy program.
+Bryan has received the Educational Excellence, Professional Recognition, Manual Therapy and Research Excellence awards from the Oakland University Physical Therapy Program.
 He observed surgical and rehabilitation procedures performed on top athletes with leading doctors.
 He has worked with the Detroit Red Wings.
 He has volunteered his time for Common Ground (individuals in crisis and victims of crime), veterans, Hope Water Project, and elementary programs.
 Bryan challenges himself to find the source of the pathology when extraneous forces disrupt the normal integrity of the tissues.
 He deconstructs the symptoms to devise specific manual training and functional rehabilitation programs for each patient.